solokeys/solo1/efm8/lib/c8051f380/efm8_usb/Readme.txt

     - Removed code that generated a compiler warning when USB_PWRSAVE_MODE_FASTWAKE was enabled.
     - Improved documentation of USB_PWRSAVE_MODE_FASTWAKE feature.

+Version 1.0.2
+    - Added ability to detect short OUT packet in Isochronous mode and stuff the buffer with zeroes to keep isochronous stream in sync.

+Version 1.0.3
+    - Added support for EFM8UB3 and EFM8UB4 devices.

 -------------------------------------------------------------------------------
  End Of File